umputun/mpt/README.md

 -x, --exclude         Patterns to exclude from file matching (can be used multiple times)
-                      Uses the same pattern syntax as --file -t, --timeout         Timeout duration (e.g., 60s, 2m) (default: 60s) -v, --verbose         Verbose output, shows the complete prompt sent to models --json                Output results in JSON format for scripting and automation --dbg                 Enable debug mode
+                      Uses the same pattern syntax as --file -t, --timeout         Timeout duration (e.g., 60s, 2m) (default: 60s) --max-file-size       Maximum size of individual files to process in bytes (default: 64KB) -v, --verbose         Verbose output, shows the complete prompt sent to models --json                Output results in JSON format for scripting and automation --dbg                 Enable debug mode